dizcza/EmbedderSDR/README.md

 The idea is to take advantage of binary sparse distributed representation (SDR) of embeddings in some domain such as computer vision.

-The goal of this project is training a neural network without loss and gradient backpropagation - using the power of association of two SDR vectors (refer to [Willshaw's model, 1969](https://redwood.berkeley.edu/wp-content/uploads/2018/08/willshaw1969.pdf)) in an unsupervised fashion.
+The goal of this project is gradient-free optimization by sparse vectors association in an unsupervised fashion (refer to [Willshaw's model, 1969](https://redwood.berkeley.edu/wp-content/uploads/2018/08/willshaw1969.pdf)).
+While gradient-free optimization is not achieved yet, here I demonstrate how to construct meaningful (feature preserved, distributed) binary sparse vectors in deep learning with TripletLoss.

-To show the feasibility of the project, first, I've trained supervised SDR embedder classifiers on MNIST, CIFAR10, and Caltech256 datasets.

 ### Sparse Distributed Representation